dahall/Vanara/Core/AssemblyReport.md

 ### Structures
 Struct | Description
 ---- | ----
+BOOL | Managed instance of the SIZE_T type.
+BOOLEAN | Managed instance of the SIZE_T type.
 EnumFlagIndexer<T> |
+GuidPtr | The GuidPtr structure represents a LPGUID.
+SizeT | Managed instance of the SIZE_T type.
 StrPtrAnsi | The StrPtr structure represents a LPWSTR.
 StrPtrAuto | The StrPtr structure represents a LPTSTR.
 StrPtrUni | The StrPtr structure represents a LPWSTR.
 ### Enumerations
 Enum | Description | Values
 ---- | ---- | ----
-CorrepsondingAction | Actions that can be taken with a corresponding type. | None, Get, Set, GetSet, Exception StringListPackMethod | Method used to pack a list of strings into memory. | Concatenated, Packed
+CorrespondingAction | Actions that can be taken with a corresponding type. | None, Get, Set, GetSet, Exception StringListPackMethod | Method used to pack a list of strings into memory. | Concatenated, Packed